ultimate271/notes/sanderson/mistbornTFE02.06.md

 “That’s . . . quite an ambitious front, Kell,” Ham said.
 “A lord’s family working on our side.”

+#### Kelsier next reveals that the nobleman was killed and an actor is in his place
 “But,” Breeze said, looking confused.
 “Kelsier, you hate noblemen.”

 “This one’s different,” Kelsier said with a sly smile.